 1 Canned Sardines (in Water / Oil) *about 100g, drained

 1 tablespoon Sake (Rice Wine)

 2 tablespoons Dashi Stock OR Water

 - Sprinkle with Sake (Rice Wine) over the drained Sardines.

 - Slice Spring Onion coarsely, save some finely sliced green part for topping.

-- Heat Water, Sake, Sugar, Mirin, Soy Sauce and Ginger in a small frying pan or saucepan over medium heat.
+- Heat Dashi (OR Water), Sugar, Mirin, Soy Sauce and Ginger in a small frying pan or saucepan over medium heat, and bring to the boil.
 Add coarsely sliced Spring Onion (and Shimeji / Shiitake if you use), and cook until soft.